malabartista/AllInOneFX/README.md

 - [DataFX](https://github.com/guigarage/DataFX) - DataFX is a JavaFX frameworks that provides additional features to create MVC based applications in JavaFX by providing routing and a context for CDI.
 - [MyBatis](http://www.mybatis.org/mybatis-3/) - MyBatis is a first class persistence framework with support for custom SQL, stored procedures and advanced mappings.

+## Requirements
+* Java 8
+* MySQL

 ## Installation
-Clone the repository in your preferred folder.
+Clone the repository in your favorite folder.
 ```git
 git clone https://github.com/malabartista/AllInOneFX.git
 ```
+Open the project in your favorite IDE.
+You have to config the access to the MySQL database schema Clean, build and run the project.

 ## Usage
 The next section is usage, in which you instruct other people on how to use your project after they’ve installed it.
 This would also be a good place to include screenshots of your project in action.